DataJuggler/Leonard/ReadMe.md

 Converts an MP4 into a sequence of PNG images using FFmpeg

-Upscales each image using Real-ESRGAN Vulkan with an option 2x, 3x or 4x.

 Reassembles the upscaled images into a new MP4 using FFmpeg

 Get Last Frame - This button is useful for creating continuing videos.
 This will open the image in your default